Signs of Alcoholism

 Why do people choose alcohol to cope?

 The signs of alcohol abuse may not always become apparent to close family members until the disease has taken a good hold on the individual abusing the alcohol.
 Alcoholics typically hide their alcohol.
-It is true though that most close family members of severe alcoholics report to us in the pre-intervention process that when intoxicated, they become belligerent or bellicose, meaning “
+It is true though that most close family members of severe alcoholics report to us in the pre-intervention process that when intoxicated, they become belligerent or bellicose, meaning “of warlike character; aggressively hostile”.
+This is not something that an intoxicated alcoholic is able to control.
+This feature of an alcoholic’s personality is the hallmark symptom that his or her drinking has gotten out of control and that the person no longer has control of the alcohol.

 People choose alcohol to cope with life’s situations for two reasons: 1.
 Because the alcoholism gene was passed through to them via heredity; or 2.
 The person is trying to change the way he or she feels, possibly because of some underlying mental health condition whether properly diagnosed or not.